Stay health: Here are flu travel tips for Canadian families

 Where is Influenza a concern?
 Seasonal influenza occurs worldwide. •In the northern hemisphere the flu season usually runs from November to April.
 There may still be occasional cases or outbreaks at any time of the year.

 • In the southern hemisphere the flu season is between April and October.

 • In the tropics influenza is a concern year round.

-Consult a doctor, nurse or health care provider, or visit a travel health clinic at least six weeks before you travel.
+Adults and children are advised to consult a doctor, nurse or health care provider, or visit a travel health clinic at least six weeks before travelling.

 1. Get vaccinated

-• This is the most effective way to protect yourself from the flu.
-This year, the seasonal flu vaccine includes protection against H1N1 2009 strain, as well as two other strains of the virus.
+• This is the most effective way to protect yourself and your children from the flu.

 2. Avoid getting the flu or spreading it to others